Mihintale – the Cradle of Buddhism in Sri Lanka

 “TISSA TISSA” the voice echoed in the ears of mighty King, no one dared to call him by his name because he was the King, and the King was surprised to hear that someone was calling him simply by his name.
-The king raised his head and carefully directed his eyesight in the direction where the voice came from, a person with the bald head sitting on the nearby huge granite rock, looking at him the king surprised, he had not seen the person before.
+The king raised his head and carefully directed his eyesight in the direction, where the voice came from, a bald-headed person standing on the nearby huge granite rock, looking at him, the king surprised, he had not seen the stranger before.
 The foreigner was not alone; he was with another 5 persons, who were standing in a row behind him.

-The intruder started to question the King “what is this tree?” asked the foreigner, “it is a mango tree” was the answer of the King, “are there any other trees in the forest except this mango tree?”, “Yes, there are many other trees in this forest other than this mango tree” answered the King.
+The stranger started to question the King asking, “Tissa what is this tree?” asked the foreigner, “it is a mango tree” was the answer of the King, “are there any other trees in the forest except this mango tree?”, “Yes, there are many other trees in this forest other than this mango tree” answered the King.
 Presumably, this had been a part of the first QA in the world, which took place in 3rd century BC in Sri Lanka.
-The intruder, who questioned the King, was none other than the son of Indian Emperor Asoka and the King was Devanapmpyatissa, who ruled the island in 3rd century BCE.
+The stranger, who questioned the King, was none other than the son of Indian Emperor Ashoka and the King was Devanapmpyatissa, who ruled the island in 3rd century BCE.
 This had been the first encounter of a Buddhist monk with a Sri Lankan ruler.

 Buddhism was formally introduced to the island in 3rd century BCE by Monk Mahinda, who arrived the island from then Buddhist nation India.
 Monk Mahinda was the messenger sent by Emperor Asoka to Sri Lanka to introduce the valuable teaching of Buddha to the island.